dwellir-public/node-checker/README.md

 # node-checker - A Dwellir node monitoring tool

-Tries to upon a socket connection to IP:port.
-If it fails, report to [PagerDuty](https://www.pagerduty.com/).
+Tries to upen a socket connection to IP:port.
+If it fails, reports to [PagerDuty](https://www.pagerduty.com/).

 ## About